You’ve long fantasized about 3D printers, but your eyes roll at the obnoxiously high prices.

 You probably have come across different filament types throughout the article.
 We’ll give a quick description of each of them.

-- ABS filament – This is the most common filament used in 3D printing.
+- ABS – This is the most common filament used in 3D printing.
 It is tough, impact-resistant, and moderately flexible.

 - PLA – This filament is usually made from corn-starch and sugar cane.
 These are the safest filaments to handle.